-Drug use often begins as a seemingly harmless or a voluntary act but in time may develop into a compulsive and overwhelming habit.
-Initially drug use dulls emotional and physical pain.
-For this reason many people who struggle with addiction begin early use in an effort to “medicate” various forms of anxiety and depression.
+Drug use often begins as a seemingly harmless or voluntary act, but in time may develop into a compulsive and overwhelming habit.
+Initially, drug use dulls emotional and physical pain.
+For this reason, many people who struggle with addiction begin early use to “medicate” various forms of anxiety and depression.

-Effective help and resolution from Drug Addiction is available.
-At Awakenings you can heal from the debilitating symptoms and the patterns you may find repeating in your relationships, emotional experiences and all aspects of your life in the midst of the chaos of drug adiction.
-Call Awakenings today and begin your healing with us.
-805-574-0936.
+Awakenings Treatment Center provides effective help and resolution from drug addiction with outpatient drug rehab.
+We can help you heal from the debilitating symptoms and patterns you may find repeating in your relationships, emotional experiences, and all aspects of your life in the midst of the chaos of drug addiction.

-While opiates are often used to treat physical pain (ineffectively) the part of the brain that is “hit” by these medications is also where emotional pain is felt – worries, nervousness, fears – which makes opiates seductive and appealing to any individual with an underlying anxiety disorder or the tendency toward intense or extreme nervousness or worry.
+While opiates are often used to treat physical pain (ineffectively), the part of the brain “hit” by these medications is also where emotional pain is felt.
+Worries, nervousness, and fears make opiates seductive and appealing to those with an underlying anxiety disorder.
+Or with someone who has a tendency toward intense or extreme nervousness or worry.

-Effective help and recovery from Heroin and Opiate Addiction is available.
-At Awakenings you can heal debilitating physical, emotional and spiritual pain and the patterns you may find repeating in your daily life and all aspects of your day to day living.
-Call Awakenings today and begin your healing with us.
-805-574-0936.
+Effective help and recovery from heroin and opiate addiction are available.
+At Awakenings Treatment Center, you can heal debilitating physical, emotional, and spiritual pain.
+Including the patterns you may find repeating in your daily life, and all aspects of your day-to-day living.